-When someone close to you loses someone they love in death, whether it’s a relative, friend, partner or colleague from work, you want to show you care.
+When someone close to you loses someone they love, whether it’s a relative, friend, partner or colleague from work, you want to show you care.
 However, it can be hard to know what to say.
 Whether it’s because you’re worried you are going to say something that will trigger emotions or say something that sounds too general and not expressive enough.

 Most grieving people would tell you though, as long as you are not going to say anything mean or unkind, it’s better to say something rather than nothing at all.
 Often, people remember the things that people said to them closer to the time of their loved one dying, after the haze of bereavement has passed somewhat.
 If you are concerned about putting your foot in it or making the person experiencing grief feel even worse, we’ve put together a helpful list of what to say when offering condolences.

 Remember the aim of offering condolences and sympathy for the bereaved is to show concern and compassion.
 It’s often a good tact to either tell them how much you will miss the deceased or share a personal memory of them, something happy.